-Did you know that more than 40 million Americans suffer from allergies!
+Did you know that more than 40 million Americans suffer from seasonal reactions!
 My denial days are over, I am just one of many snotty itchy weepy sufferers.
 It is officially out there now, I am a seasonal allergy victim.
 See how I still say seasonal... apparently I still believe there is a way out of this, and so far my allergies actually have decreased by 80%!

 I give you three golden words, say them with me: Lavender, Lemon, Peppermint.
 These three essential oils are a powerful all-natural antihistamine which work to cool inflammation caused by allergies.
 Essential oils have the ability to fight inflammation and boost the immune system.
 They can help detoxify the body and fight infections, bacteria, parasites, micro-orgranisms and harmful toxins.
 They reduce the bodies susceptibility to outside sources and reduce the over reaction to the immune system which is faced with a harmless intruder.